 If the finding appears to warrant a sanction more serious than the instructor may impose, or if there is a previous finding of a departure from academic integrity on file in the Faculty Office, the case shall be referred to the Associate Deans (Studies).
 The Associate Deans (Studies) may impose sanctions ranging from those noted above to a recommendation to Senate that the student be required to withdraw from the University.
 In the event of such a referral, the instructor must still fill in the Finding of Departure from Academic Integrity form.
 Completing the form supplies the student with the information required by our Regulations, including:

-Instructors are advised to email the student advising them that a Finding of a Departure of Academic Integrity form is being mailed to their local address.
+Instructors are advised to email the student at their Queen's email account and advise them that a response is expected within 10 days.
 All original documents related to the case, including the submitted work, and any relevant correspondence, as well as copies of the Notice of Investigation form, and Finding of Departure from Academic Integrity form should be forwarded to the Associate Deans (Studies).
 Instructors should also keep copies of all documents related to the case for their own records, but to maintain student confidentiality, no documents (including the Finding form) should be retained in departmental student files.